Roger Hardy

 Roger Vincent Hardy (born November 11, 1969) is a Canadian Internet entrepreneur and businessman.
-He is the Chairman, and CEO of Hardy Capital.
-Hardy is also the co-founder and former Chairman, and CEO of Coastal Contacts Inc. (TSX: COA, NASDAQ: COA), the leading manufacturer and online retailer of eyewear products.
+He is the chairman, and CEO of Hardy Capital.
+He is also Chairman and co founder of Kits Eyecare, Kits.
+A public company listed on the Toronto Stock Exchange.
+Hardy is also the co-founder and former chairman, and CEO of Coastal Contacts Inc. (TSX: COA, NASDAQ: COA), the leading manufacturer and online retailer of eyewear products.
 The Coastal Contacts Inc.’s family of websites includes Coastal.com, ClearlyContacts.ca, Clearly.com.au, Clearly.co.nz, Lensway.co.uk and ContactSan.com.

 Early and personal life

 Hardy was born in Toronto, Ontario and grew up in Eastern Canada where he attended Earl of March Secondary School.
-After graduating from Bishops University, Hardy’s passion for skiing pulled him to the West Coast.
+After graduating from Bishop's University, Hardy’s passion for skiing pulled him to the West Coast.
 He spent a year skiing in Whistler and came to the decision that BC was his home.

 While attending university, Hardy was a member of many sports teams where his competitive nature garnered him the Most Valuable Player of the year award.
 Later in his career, it was this competitive spirit that helped Hardy succeed in an online industry in which thousands had entered, and failed.

 Hardy currently resides in Vancouver, British Columbia with his wife and children.

 Career

 Coastal Contacts Inc.

 Hardy first worked for a transportation and logistics company, followed by a contact lens company.
 While working at the contact lens company, Hardy recognized that purchasing contact lenses was expensive, time consuming and service constrained for consumers.

 In 2000, Hardy founded Coastal Contacts Inc. The Company started in a basement office with one phone line, a 14K modem, a ping pong table and a Visa card.
 Hardy purchased the keyword “contact lens” from AltaVista and Snap.com.
 This keyword was not known to have any value at the time and no other companies were advertising on the keyword.
 Hardy bought the exclusive rights to “contact lenses” and launched with that advertising.
 In the first day, they had 30 orders; within the first month, they had $68,000 in sales.

-Under Hardy’s direction, Coastal Contacts Inc. became the world’s largest online retailer for eyewear.
+Under Hardy's direction, Coastal Contacts Inc. became the world's largest online retailer for eyewear.
 In 2001, Coastal achieved $1 million in cumulative revenue.
-In 2004, the Company began trading on TSX.
-In 2008, the Company launched eyeglasses business unit.
+In 2004, the company began trading on TSX.
+In 2008, the company launched eyeglasses business unit.
 In 2012, Coastal surpasses $1 billion in cumulative sales since 2000 and starts trading on NASDAQ.

-Coastal Contacts Inc. and Essilor signed an agreement on February 27, 2014 that it is acquiring Coastal Contacts Inc. for C$430 million.
+Coastal Contacts Inc. and Essilor signed an agreement on February 27, 2014, that it is acquiring Coastal Contacts Inc. for C$430 million.